- We'll let your conservatoire know too, but it's best to also let them know yourself as soon as possible.

-- We'll email you at the new address with a verification code – enter this in Track to confirm it's the right email address.
+- We'll email you at the new address with a verification code – enter this in your application to confirm it's the right email address.
 (We can't change email addresses over the phone as it would negate the verification process.)

-- As well as emails letting you know there's an update to your application, this email address is also where you can get info on courses, discounts and offers etc – you can opt in or out of these in the Personal details section of Track.
+- As well as emails letting you know there's an update to your application, this email address is also where you can get info on courses, discounts and offers etc – you can opt in or out of these in the Personal details section of your application.

 If you want to change your name, date of birth, or passport details:

 - Please complete our update my details form and we'll do this for you.